 - Leave some distance until your dog sniffs and looks around, then let your dog get closer to you and your baby.

 - Never leave your baby alone with your dog.
 When your baby cries, flails his legs and arms and thrashes about it might cause your dog’s inherent predatory or examining nature to come forth.
-Your dog can go outside or in another room or tell him the stay or down command that he knows well.
+Your dog can go outside or in another room or tell him the stay command or down command that he knows well.
 Dogs can bite and accidents happen so NEVER EVER leave your baby alone with your dog!

 - The baby needs to respect your dog and not poke his eyes, pull his tail, ears, nose or other uncomfortable acts to your dog.
 Your dog needs to feel secure too as a member of the family.